joshuaulrich/fosstrading/content/post/xts-0-10-2-on-cran.md

 *   `na.locf.xts()` and `na.omit.xts()` now support character xts objects.
 Thanks to Ken Williams and Samo Pahor for the reports ([#42](https://github.com/joshuaulrich/xts/issues/42)).

 Many of the bug fixes were related to the new plot.xts() introduced in 0.10-0.
-And a handful of bugfixes were to make xts more consistent with zoo in some edge cases.
+And a handful of bug fixes were to make xts more consistent with zoo in some edge cases.

-As always, I'm looking forward to your questions and feedback!
-If you have a question, please ask on Stack Overflow and use the \[r\] and \[xts\] tags.
-Or you can send an email to the R-SIG-Finance mailing list (you must subscribe to post).
-Open an issue on GitHub if you find a bug or want to request a feature, but please read the contributing guide first!
+{{< package-release-footer id="package-release-footer.html" package="xts" >}}